challet/MooPlay/README.md

         click_state_class: 'clicked'
     })

-When the 'playpause' receive clicks, it will toggle the player state.
+When the *playpause* receive clicks, it will toggle the player state.
 Then, it will have its css class changed, accordingly to the ones specified in the options